PrestonMonteWest/pishposh/README.md

 # PishPosh

-A free TikTok alternative built with React and TypeScript.
-PishPosh aims to replicate the core TikTok experience and make it freely available to everyone.
+A free and open-source social media platform built with React and TypeScript.
+PishPosh aims to replicate the core social media experience.

 ## Platforms